200percentmicky/chadtube/README.md

    - `add()`, `remove()`, and `has()` have been removed.
 Instead, `set()` manages all filters within the manager.
    - `set()` parameters and types are as followed:
      - `set(filterName: string | undefined, filterValue: string | undefined) => Filter[]`
      - `filterName` is the name of the filter.
+Providing a `null` value removes the filter.
      - `filterValue` is the ffmpeg argument to provide to the filter.
 - lodash has been added as a dependency.